LiHuanyu-PhD/Lihuanyu-PhD.github.io/_pages/about.md

 ### 🔄**Continuous Reviewer** (2023 – Present) for:

-- *IEEE Transactions on Geoscience and Remote Sensing,*
+- *IEEE Transactions on Geoscience and Remote Sensing*

 - *Pattern Recognition*